katiehuangx/Transition-into-Data-Analytics/README.md

 ## How and Where to Start?

-So, you're interested in Data Analytics, but unsure where to start, how to start, or just unsure if this is the **right path** for you. 🧐
+So, you're interested in Data Analytics, but you're not sure where to start, how to start, or just unsure if this is the **right path** for you. 🧐

-I'd recommend you to take a **general course**, either the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?).
+First, I would recommend you to take a **general data analytics course**, either the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?).

+Both courses provides:
+- An overview of what data analytics is and the tools which you'll need to learn
+- Flexible, study-at-your-own-pace courses
+- Relatively cheap.
+You can apply for financial aid and study for free too.
+- Very interactive with videos and hands-on practices.
+I love it because it makes studying fun!

-Both courses are available on Coursera at USD 20-40/month (depending on when you enrol).
-Usually, people take an average of 2-4 months to complete them.
+Both courses are available on Coursera at USD 20-40/month depending on when you enrol.
+I paid USD 39/month (for Google's) last year and a friend recently paid for only USD20+/month.
+Usually, people take an average of 2-4 months to complete the course.

 **💡 My Experience**

 I took Google's course because it was newer as it was released in March 2021.
 I'm not sure about IBM's course.

-The only difference is Google teaches R and IBM teaches Python.
-However, since both courses are beginner-level and don't go in-depth, I suggest taking the Google course.
+The only difference is **Google teaches R** and **IBM teaches Python**.
+However, since both courses are beginner-level and don't go in-depth, I suggest taking Google's course.
 The lessons taught in R and Python are very basic and you're going to need to take additional courses on them so don't worry too much.

 ## What are the Technical Skills to Learn?